-Cherimoya (Annona cherimola) is a green, cone-shaped fruit with scaly skin and creamy, sweet flesh.
+Cherimoya (Annona cherimola) is a green, cone-shaped fruit with leathery skin and creamy, sweet flesh.

-Rich in fiber, vitamins, and minerals, this unique fruit may boost immunity, fight inflammation, and promote eye and heart health (, ).
+Rich in fiber, vitamins, and minerals, this unique fruit may support immunity, reduce inflammation, and promote eye and heart health (

 Here are 8 surprising benefits of cherimoya.

 Cherimoya is loaded with antioxidants, which fight free radicals in your body.
-High levels of free radicals can cause oxidative stress, which is associated with chronic illnesses, including cancer and heart disease (6, , ).
+High levels of free radicals can cause oxidative stress, which is associated with many chronic illnesses, including cancer and heart disease (7,

 One test-tube study found that both the peel and pulp are excellent sources of antioxidants — with compounds in the peel especially effective at preventing oxidative damage (9).

 Cherimoya is an excellent source of vitamin B6 (pyridoxine).
-In fact, 1 cup (160 grams) of the fruit contains over 30% of the Reference Daily Intake (RDI) ().
+In fact, 1 cup (160 grams) of the fruit contains 24% of the Reference Daily Intake (RDI) (

 Inadequate levels of this vitamin may contribute to mood disorders.

-By boosting levels of this important vitamin, cherimoya may help reduce your risk of depression related to vitamin B6 deficiency.
+By boosting levels of this important vitamin, eating foods like cherimoya may help reduce your risk of depression related to vitamin B6 deficiency.

-A review of 8 studies found that individuals with the highest blood levels of lutein had a 27% lower risk of developing cataracts, compared to those with the lowest levels ().
+A review of 8 studies found that individuals with the highest blood levels of lutein had a 27% lower risk for developing cataracts, compared with those with the lowest levels (

-Therefore, consuming lutein-rich foods — such as cherimoya — may boost eye health and fight conditions like AMD and cataracts.
+Therefore, consuming lutein-rich foods — such as cherimoya — may support eye health and reduce the risk of conditions like AMD and cataracts.

 Cherimoya is high in nutrients that help regulate blood pressure, such as potassium and magnesium.

 Both potassium and magnesium promote the dilation of blood vessels, which in turn helps lower blood pressure.
-High blood pressure may increase your risk of heart disease and stroke (, , ).
+High blood pressure may increase your risk for heart disease and stroke (

-One review noted that consuming the RDI for potassium — 4,700 mg per day — can reduce systolic and diastolic blood pressure by around 8 and 4 mm Hg, respectively ().
+One review noted that consuming the DV for potassium — 4,700 mg per day — can reduce systolic and diastolic blood pressure by around 8 and 4 mm Hg, respectively (

 By supporting healthy bowel movements and nourishing gut bacteria, cherimoya and other fiber-rich foods can promote optimal digestive health.